 Accessing version history of parts

 Accessing part history is simple.
-Click the history icon in the toolbar to bring up a window with the history of changes for your part.
+Open up the part options and click the part history option to bring up a window with the history of changes for your part.

 Comparing a version to the latest version of a part